 Brake Repair in Bloomington, MN

 Kennedy Transmission specializes in more than transmissions; our technicians also provide quality brake repair services.
 We can inspect your vehicle for braking malfunctions, perform a complete diagnostic and repair the problem quickly and efficiently.
-We provide many different automotive services in Bloomington, MN and the surrounding areas.
+We provide many different automotive services in Bloomington, MN, and the surrounding areas.
+Give us a call or visit one of our convenient locations.
 Whether you need your brakes replaced or your fluids changed, our experts provide the best in total car care.
+If you are interested in reading more about our services and repairs, click here!